Are you entitled to receive child support?

 How much child support do I have to pay?

 Want to know about your child support payment options?

-You should seek legal advice if you want know about your child support options.
+You should seek some child support legal advice if you want to know about your child support payment options.
 This might include:

 - Whether there are additional or special costs of raising your child that are not included in the CSA estimation;

 - If you would prefer to pay child support as a lump sum; or